MMMZZZZ/Syntherrupter/Documentation/Wiki/UI/Menu.md

 ### Switch User

 Brings you back to the [Log In page](Log%20In.md#readme).
 In case you have auto log in set up, this will be disabled now.
 Otherwise it wouldn't be possible to actually switch the user.

+## Sysex Commands

+There are no sysex commands for this specific page.
+However, only when you're viewing this page, the on-screen data will be updated when receiving sysex commands.
+If you're f.ex. on the Simple mode page, Syntherrupter will still react and apply all sysex commands, but the values on screen won't follow these changes.